Catastrophic fate of Schwarzschild black holes in a thermal bath

 It makes sense to evaluate the time taken by a black hole to reach its absorption singularity.
 Contracting spaces are known to exhibit some paradoxes (see \cite{Barrau:2017ukm,Barrau:2014kza}) and it is interesting to compare how long it takes for the black hole to become unstable when compared to the time required for the background radiation to reach the Planck density (triggering quantum gravity effects).
 If the contracting branch is filled with relativistic matter, the dynamics of the black hole reads

 where $t$ is now negative and the conventions are the same as previously.
-(Contrarily to what is sometimes believed, if a cosmological variable scale, {\it e.g.}, as $t^q$ in an expanding universe, it will {\it not} behave as $t^{-q}$ in a contracting one !).
-Although this expression is formally the same than in the expanding universe, it does induce, due to the fact that $t$ is now negative, a far {\it faster} divergence, all the other parameters being the same, as it can been seen in Fig. \ref{fig:contr}.
-The background energy density varies as $\rho\propto (-t)^{-2}$ and Fig. \ref{fig:contr} shows that the black hole mass divergence can (depending on the initial conditions) be reached before the energy density becomes Planckian.
+(Contrary to what is sometimes believed, if a cosmological variable scales as $t^q$ in an expanding universe, it will {\it not} behave as $t^{-q}$ in a contracting one !).
+Although this expression is formally the same than in the expanding universe, it does induce, due to the fact that $t$ is now negative, a far {\it faster} divergence, all the other parameters being the same, as it can be seen in Fig. \ref{fig:contr}.
+The background energy density varies as $\rho\propto (-t)^{-2}$, and Fig. \ref{fig:contr} shows that the black hole mass divergence can (depending on the initial conditions) be reached before the energy density becomes Planckian.
 This means that the singularity resolution provided by the bounce in quantum gravity models (see, {\it e.g.}, \cite{lqc9}) might not solve this specific problem which should be seriously considered.
-To be more illustrative, let us once again consider a pre-bounce universe similar to our expanding one, {\it i.e.} such that the temperature was $T\sim 3\times 10^3$ K at time $t\sim -3\times 10^5$ years before the bounce.
-Then a stellar mass black hole with an initial mall $M\sim 10$ M$_\odot$ would diverge at time $t_d\sim - 10^{-5}$s when the temperature was $T(t_d)\sim 10^{12}$ K, well before the Planck era.\\
+To be more illustrative, let us once again consider a prebounce universe similar to our expanding one, {\it i.e.} such that the temperature was $T\sim 3\times 10^3$ K at time $t\sim -3\times 10^5$ years before the bounce.
+Then a stellar mass black hole with an initial mass $M\sim 10$ M$_\odot$ would diverge at time $t_d\sim - 10^{-5}$s when the temperature was $T(t_d)\sim 10^{12}$ K, well before the Planck era.\\

 This also leads an important remark.
 Let us consider the contracting solution to the Friedmann equation: